merklejerk/pocketfurc/README.md

 - `handlebars`
 - `browserify`

-The Android app is build on  will require the [Mobile Chrome Apps](https://github.com/MobileChromeApps/mobile-chrome-apps) npm module, `cca`:
+Building the Android app will require the [Mobile Chrome Apps](https://github.com/MobileChromeApps/mobile-chrome-apps) npm module, `cca`, and the relevant Android SDKs.

 ### Running the build script ###
 Simply run the shell script `build` in the root directory to build the project.
 This script will package the files in the `src` directory by running another script.
 Depending on how your system is set up, you may have to manually run the `build` script in the `src` directory.